openstack-infra/zuul/doc/source/zuul.rst

 project-pyflakes are only executed if project-merge succeeds.
 This can help avoid running unnecessary jobs.

+The special job named ``noop`` is internal to Zuul and will always return ``SUCCESS`` immediately.
+This can be useful if you require that all changes be processed by a pipeline but a project has no jobs that can be run on it.

 .. seealso:: The OpenStack Zuul configuration for a comprehensive example: https://github.com/openstack-infra/config/blob/master/modules/openstack_project/files/zuul/layout.yaml

 Project Templates